apache/nuttx/Documentation/platforms/arm/stm32f4/boards/stm32f401rc-rs485/index.rst

 Temperature Sensor
 ==================

-The STM32F4-RS485 development board has a temperature sensor TMP75 (TMP75AIDR) connected through I2C as below:
+The STM32F4-RS485 development board has a temperature sensor TMP75 (compatible with LM75) connected through I2C as below:

 ====== =====
 I2C    PINS